Self-stabilizing Graph Exploration by a Single Agent: Randomized Exploration

 \begin{corollary} The agent running $\pran{c}$ visits all nodes before it changes its color $D+1$ times. \end{corollary}

-\begin{theorem} Algorithm $\pran{c}$ is a randomized self-stabilizing exploration algorithm for all simple, undirected, and connected graphs.
-Irrespective of $c$, the cover time is $O(mD)$ steps with probability $1$.
-The expected cover time is $\result$ steps.
-The agent memory space is $O(\log c)$ and the memory space of each node $v$ is $O(\log c + \log \delta_v)$. \end{theorem}
+\begin{theorem} The following propositions hold: (i) Algorithm $\pran{c}$ is a randomized self-stabilizing exploration algorithm for all simple, undirected, and connected graphs, (ii) irrespective of $c$, the cover time is $O(mD)$ steps with probability $1$, (iii) the expected cover time is $\rctimeinline$ steps, and (iv) the agent memory space is $O(\log c)$ and the memory space of each node $v$ is $O(\log (\delta_v+c))$. \end{theorem}

-\begin{proof} The first and the second claim of this lemma immediately follows from Lemma \ref{lemma:DFTtime} and Corollary \ref{cor:visitall}.
-The forth claim is trivial (See the list of variables in Algorithm \ref{al:pran}.)
-In the rest of this proof, we prove the third claim of this lemma: the agent visits all nodes within $\result$ steps in expectation.
-Let $\tau$ denote how many times the agent changes its color before it visits all nodes in $V$.
-By Lemma \ref{lemma:DFTtime}, it suffices to show $\ex[\tau] = O(\lceil n/ \max(c-n,n/D) \rceil)$ and $\ex[\tau] = O(\lceil D/c \rceil \log n)$.
-Note that we can ignore the case $c = 2$ because these equalities immediately hold by Corollary \ref{cor:visitall}.
+\begin{proof} The first and the second claims of this theorem immediately follow from Lemma \ref{lemma:DFTtime} and Corollary \ref{cor:visitall}.
+The fourth claim holds because the agent maintains exactly one color (from the set $\{1,2,\dots,c\}$) in its memory and on the whiteboard of each node, and stores the parent pointer of each node $v$ (from the set $\{0,1,\dots,\delta_v\}$) on the whiteboard of each node $v$, and do not use any other variable with a super-constant size.
+In the rest of this proof, we prove the third claim of this lemma: the agent visits all nodes within $\rctimeinline$ steps in expectation.
+Let $X$ denote how many times the agent changes its color before it visits all nodes in $V$.
+By Lemma \ref{lemma:DFTtime} and $\Pr[X \le D+1]=1$, it suffices to show $\ex[X] = O(n/c +1)$ and $\ex[X] = O(D /c + \log n)$.
+We exclude the case $c = 2$ without loss of generality because these equalities immediately follow from $X \le D+1$ when $c=2$.